andrewtwin/ip-aggregator/README.md

   -s, --stdin           Extract addresses from stdin (only IPv4 addresses supported).
   -q, --quiet           Only produce output, no other information.
   -d OUTPUT_DELIMITER, --output-delimiter OUTPUT_DELIMITER
-                        Sets the output delimeter, default is new line.
+                        Sets the output delimeter, default is a new line.
   -l, --list-classes    List IP classes and exit.
 Classes can be used in filters, supports -m/--mask-type flag.
   -f INCLUDE_FILTER, --include-filter INCLUDE_FILTER
                         Filter results to include subnets of a network.
 Multiple filters can be specified.